 Doc.
 Number: VIS-DES-ATC-06084-0001

-Date: 12 January 2004
+Date: 12 March 2004

-Issue: 1.2
+Issue: 1.4

-Page: Page 11 of 58
+Page: Page 11 of 60

 Author: Steven Beard

-- control the acquisition of science and calibration data via the IRACE DCS; - forward guide and LOWFS star. candidate information to the TCS; - forward autoguider and LOWFS configuration information to the TCS; - coordinate the IRACE DCS and HOWFS image analysis subsystem when making HOWFS observations: - forward HOWFS coefficients to the TCS; - ensure ancillary data is included in the FITS headers; - provide a graphical user interface for the operator; - generate observation logs.
+- configure the instrument hardware via the ICS; - control the operation of the telescope via the TCS; - control the acquisition of science and calibration data via the IRACE DCS; - forward guide and LOWFS star. candidate information to the TCS; - forward autoguider and LOWFS configuration information to the TCS; - coordinate the IRACE DCS and HOWFS image analysis subsystem when making HOWFS observations; - forward HOWFS coefficients to the TCS; - ensure ancillary data is included in the FITS headers; - provide a graphical user interface for the operator; - generate observation logs.